matthieuSolente/email-darkmode/README.md

 For more informations, please check [Litmus :Ultimate Guide to Dark Mode](https://www.litmus.com/blog/the-ultimate-guide-to-dark-mode-for-email-marketers/).

 ## Image swap (hack and code from Mark Robbins)

+This code was tested on Litmus with inline background-color on body (#fefefe).

 >This works on
 - :heavy_check_mark: Office 365 Dark (macOS)